Last Updated on Jul 8, 2022

-After Remove and Rebuilt the mail folder under Apple System, You have to try and Perform Resync all the Emails on your Mac Mail app.
+After Removing and Rebuilding the mail folder under Apple System, You have to try and Perform Resync of all the Emails on your Mac Mail app.
 Follow the below steps to Load all the Emails from Starting.

 9. Turn off Mail Sync and Resync on Mac

 Mac Mail app allows you to Sign in to Your Mail account in Two different ways.
 The first is from mail app preference and the Second way is from Mac System Preference settings.
 The easiest way to start syncing from Mac System Preference.
 Let’s enable Mail account on Mac or Resync mail account on Mac Mail app.